schultek/type_plus/README.md

 > Give your types superpowers and spice up your generics.
 Make types great again.

-With type_plus you can easily deconstruct any type variable or generic type argument.
+type_plus is a utility package to bring some advanced capabilities to type variables and generic type arguments With type_plus you can easily deconstruct any type variable or generic type argument.

 ```dart